leaningtech/labs/src/content/docs/cheerpj3/11-guides/Networking.md

 When it comes to generalised networking scenarios, there are some browser-enforced limitations to enhance users' security.
 These limitations are bound to the browser not exposing access to lower-level protocols such as UDP and TCP.
 The browser only allows one to perform HTTP(S) requests ruled by CORS policies.

-A good example of these scenarios is when an application uses WebSockets, where there is a two-way interaction between two end-points in an event-driven manner.
+A good example of this scenario is when an application uses WebSockets, where there is a two-way interaction between two end-points in an event-driven manner.
 A WebSocket connection starts with a request from the browser via HTTP that when accepted, this connection is upgraded and does not conform to the HTTP protocol anymore.
 This way the user and the server (or any other end-point) can keep a connection and send bidirectional messages until this connection is closed from one of the end-points.
 Upgrading the WebSocket connection protocol and unwrapping packets before sending them to the destinations requires a proxy server.

 These limitations have been overcome by supporting networking via Tailscale, which allows one to use its VPN via its WebSocket proxy, meaning the perfect solution for the limitations described above.